-Abstract Introduction: Physician-staffed helicopter emergency medical services (HEMS) are a well-established component of prehospital trauma care in Germany.
-Reduced rescue times and increased catchment area represent presumable specific advantages of HEMS.
+Reduced rescue times and increased catchment area represent presumable specific advantages of helicopter emergency medical services.
 In contrast, the availability of HEMS is connected to a high financial burden and depends on the weather, day time and controlled visual flight rules.
-To date, clear evidence regarding the beneficial effects of HEMS in terms of improved clinical outcome has remained elusive.

 Traumatized patients (Injury Severity Score; ISS ≥9) primarily treated by helicopter emergency medical services or ground emergency medical services between 2007 and 2009 were analyzed using the TraumaRegister DGU® of the German Society for Trauma Surgery.

 Complications during hospital treatment included sepsis and organ failure according to the criteria of the American College of Chest Physicians/Society of Critical Care Medicine (ACCP/SCCM) consensus conference committee and the Sequential Organ Failure Assessment (SOFA) score.

 HEMS vs GEMS: the results